dist-kiss/dist-kiss.github.io/README.md

 Published articles:
 - Stenkamp, J., Karic, B., Scharf, P., Verstegen, J.A. and Kray, C., 2023.
 Using an Immersive Video Environment to Assess Pedestrians’ Compliance With COVID Distance Keeping Interventions.
 Interacting with Computers, iwad021, [https://doi.org/10.1093/iwc/iwad021](https://doi.org/10.1093/iwc/iwad021)
 - Schröder, S., Stenkamp, J., Brüggemann, M., Karic, B., Verstegen, J.A. and Kray, C., 2023.
 Towards dynamically generating immersive video scenes for studying human-environment interactions.
 AGILE: GIScience Series, 4, p.40, [https://doi.org/10.5194/agile-giss-4-40-2023](https://doi.org/10.5194/agile-giss-4-40-2023)

+# Results

 The first article includes the results of the user study, conducted at the Institute for Geoinformatics in Münster in February 2022.
 The study was conducted using an Immersive Video Environment (IVE) (compare [https://github.com/sitcomlab/IVE](https://github.com/sitcomlab/IVE)).
 The following image shows an exemplary image of footage shown as a video in the IVE and thus on 180-degree screens within the study.

 ![Study footage example](figures/figure3.PNG)

+# Ongoing work

+## Agent Based Model
+The agend-based model mentioned in the project description is still under devolpement and the code and a respective paper will be published soon.

+## Dynamic Scene Generator
+The second published article mentioned above describes the so called Dynamic Scene Generator, which is still under development.
+It should serve as a tool to dynamically create several scenes that can be shown within the IVE.